jbcodeforce/flink-studies/docs/programming.md

 ## More Data set basic apps

-See first examples are in [my-flink project under the  p1 package](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1)
+See first examples are in [my-flink project under the  p1 package](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1):

-* [PersonFiltering.java](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/PersonFiltering.java) filter a persons datastream using person's age.
+* [PersonFiltering.java](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/PersonFiltering.java) filter a persons datastream using person's age to create a new "adult" output data stream.
+This example uses test data from a list of person and uses a filtering class which implements the filter method.
 * [InnerJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/InnerJoin.java) Proceed two files and do an inner join by using the same key on both files.
-See next sectionfor details.
+See next section for details.
 * [LeftOuterJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/LeftOuterJoin.java) results will include matching records from both tuples and non matching from left so persons (`personSet.leftOuterJoin(locationSet)`).
 * [RightOuterJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/RightOuterJoin.java) matching records from both data sets are present and non matching from the right.
 * [Full outer join](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/FullOuterJoin.java) when matching and non matching are present.
 See [fulljoinout.csv output file](https://github.com/jbcodeforce/flink-studies/tree/master/my-flink/data/fulljoinout.csv).
+* [Traditional word count from a text](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/WordCountMain.java) uses a filter function to keep line starting by a pattern (letter 'N'), then it uses a tokenizer function to build a tuple for each word with a count of 1.
+The last step of the flow is to groupBy word and sum the element.
+Not obvious.

 ### Inner join

 Need to read from two files and prepare them as tuples.
-Then process each record of the first tuple with second one using field 0 on both tuples as join key.
+Then process each record of the first tuple with the second one using field 0 on both tuples as join key.
 The with() build the new tuple with combined values.
 With need a join function to implement the joining logic and attributes selection.

 ```java
  DataSet<Tuple3<Integer,String,String>> joinedSet =